ublue-os/website/docs/images/bazzite/FAQ.md

     Disabling automatic updates is an unsupported configuration.

+If you are disabling this for performance concerns, there is no need.
+There are checks in place to prevent updates when the system is under heavy use, including gaming.

-Open a host terminal and simply enter: `systemctl disable ublue-update`. **This is not recommended.**
+Open a host terminal and enter: `systemctl disable ublue-update`.

+**This is not recommended.**

 ## SteamOS is based on Arch Linux, so why use Fedora as the base?